SAP/spartacus-docs/_pages/dev/configuring-base-url.md

 title: Configuring the Base URL
 ---

-You can configure the base URL with a special HTML `meta` tag, instead of hard coding it in the Spartacus configuration via `provideConfig()`.
+You can configure the base URL with a special HTML `meta` tag, instead of hard coding it with `provideConfig()` in the Spartacus configuration.
 This allows you to deploy to different environments with only one compiled JavaScript application, because you only need to modify the `meta` tag of the `index.html` file for each environment.

 The following example shows how the `meta` tag can be configured in the `index.html` file: